The pandemic had substantial negative effects on supply chains

 With 61% of respondents saying they will retrain and reskill their workforce in the next year, there will be efforts to help workers use digital technologies, adapt to changing company strategies and ways of working like increased virtual collaboration, and assist people in operating equipment with health and safety in mind.
 Top workforce measures identified in the survey include increased automation (63%) and investments in AI and machine learning, with 37% of respondents already deploying these technologies and another 36% planning to use them soon.

-It may be safe to assume that because of COVID-19 pandemic, companies put their sustainability goals on hold in order to manage through the pandemic.
-The 2022 survey found just the opposite — 80% are more focused on environmental and sustainability goals (ESG).
-Cost savings, compliance and pressure from the workforce and suppliers were the top motivators for improving supply chain sustainability.
+It may be safe to assume that because of COVID-19, companies put their sustainability goals on hold in order to manage through the pandemic.
+The survey found just the opposite — 85% are more focused on environmental and sustainability goals (ESG).
 With investors seeking information on a company’s ESG performance, employees wanting to work for companies with sustainability built into their mission statements, increased customer expectations for sustainability and increasing regulation from various countries, sustainable supply chain practices no doubt are here to stay.

 The future of supply chains is digital and autonomous